-The assessment considers the significance of all heritage items located within and around the airport site and recommends mitigation and management measures for all items potentially affected by the proposal.
+The assessment has identified a number of items of local significance within or in the vicinity of the airport site.
+The assessment considers the significance of all heritage items and recommends mitigation and management measures for all items potentially affected by the proposal.